 The ultimate York drinking destination

-Be sure to book yourselves in for lunch or dinner at Roots and experience Tommy and James Banks’ extraordinary and accessible approach to Michelin-starred dining (it won its first star this January).
+Be sure to book yourselves in for lunch or dinner at Roots during your weekend in York.
+Here, you can experience Tommy and James Banks’ extraordinary and accessible approach to Michelin-starred dining (it won its first star this January).
 Menus change dish by dish, rather than seasonally – and drinks are no less ingredient-led, showcasing the goods grown on the farm at aforementioned sister restaurant The Black Swan.

 Sample the Master of the Woods ‘Lager’, a Kolsch-style lager brewed locally and using sweet woodruff from The Black Swan’s garden, and the Blackcurrant Leaf Martini, which uses a homemade distillate of leaves and their own vermouth.
 Wine hails from anywhere from Israel to The Black Swan’s own Charles Palmer sparkling.
 If you want to leave it up to the experts, though, we suggest you indulge in the drink pairing option – you’re on holiday, after all.